itsmillertim3/perform2021/shift-left-sre-with-keptn-quality-gates-in-cd/content/01_Environment_Setup/04_Configure_Jenkins_Library/index.md

 ### Step 1: Review Keptn library installation

-Following the `everything as code` best practice, we have configure Jenkins to consume a Yaml file to grab all the configurations for our environment.
-One of those configurations is the keptn library for Jenkins that we will be using to simplify the communication between the keptn API and Jenkins pipelines.
+Following the `everything as code` best practice, we have configured Jenkins to use a `Yaml` file to grab all the configurations for our environment.
+One of those configurations is the keptn library for Jenkins that we will be using to simplify the communication between the keptn API and Jenkins.

-1. In order to check the library configuration in the yaml file use the following command and search for `globalLibraries` on line 474.
+1. In order to check the library configuration in the yaml file use the following command and search for `globalLibraries` on line `474`.

     **Note:** if you need to enable line numbers in vim, you can do so following these steps: